morningconsult/docker-credential-vault-login/README.md

 }
 ```

 With this configuration, when you run a `docker pull`, the process will attempt to read your secret at `secret/application/docker`, regardless of which registry is requested.
+In other words, if you run `docker pull registry.example.com/my-image`, `docker pull registry.foo.bar/bin-baz`, or any other registry, then the process will attempt to lookup your Docker credentials at `secret/application/docker` every time.

+##### Different secrets for different registries

-You may also specify different secrets for different registries.
-In the example below:
+You may also specify different secrets for different registries. for example, you might construct your configuration file like this:

 ```hcl
 auto_auth {